 (b) Issuance of Volunteer License.
 An applicant who meets all of the requirements of 243 CMR 2.02(11) to the satisfaction of the Board will be granted a volunteer license and is entitled to a certificate of registration signed by the chair and the secretary of the Board.

 (c) Scope of Practice for Volunteer Status.
-A licensee engaged in volunteer practice may practice medicine only at work sites approved by the Board in conjunction with his or her license application, shall be subject to the same conditions and responsibilities as a full licensee, and may not accept compensation for his or her practice of medicine.
-A volunteer licensee must have the approval of the Board prior to changing any work sites.
+A licensee engaged in volunteer practice shall be subject to the same conditions and responsibilities as a full licensee, and may not accept compensation in any form for his or her practice of medicine.

 (d) Termination.
 A volunteer license issued in accordance with 243 CMR 2.02(11) may be renewed biennially.
-A volunteer license shall terminate automatically upon termination of the licensee's volunteer work or upon Board approval of a full license application.
+A volunteer license shall terminate automatically when it expires upon its expiration date or upon Board approval of a full license application.
 A volunteer licensee engaged in patient care is required to have professional malpractice liability insurance as in 243 CMR 2.02(1)(m).

 (e) Change in License Status.

 1. From Retired to Volunteer License.
 A licensee holding a Retired inactive license may apply to the Board for a change of license status from Retired inactive status to a Volunteer active license.
 The licensee shall complete an application for a Volunteer license.
-If the licensee has been away from the clinical practice of medicine for two or more years, the Board may require the completion of a Board-approved clinical skills assessment program, physician supervision or monitoring, CPDs, medical education or other such requirements to assist the licensee in reentering the clinical practice of medicine.
+If the licensee has been away from the clinical practice of medicine for two or more years, the Board may require the completion of a Board-approved clinical skills assessment program, physician supervision or monitoring, CMEs, medical education or other such requirements to assist the licensee in reentering the clinical practice of medicine.

 2. From Full to Volunteer License.
 If a physician with a full license wishes to change his or her license category to a volunteer license, he or she may file a Request for a Change of License Category with the Board.
 Such a request may be made at the time of license renewal or anytime during the license term.